Richard Kennar: 2019

 He later signed a train and trial contract with the Brisbane Broncos.

 2020

 In round 12 of the 2020 NRL season, Kennar scored two tries for Brisbane in a 36–26 loss to Cronulla at Suncorp Stadium.

 Kennar played a total of 10 games for Brisbane in the 2020 NRL season as the club suffered their worst ever year both on and off the field culminating in the club's first Wooden Spoon.

 2021

 Kennar made only two appearances for Brisbane in the 2021 NRL season.

 2022

 Kennar then rejoined South Sydney for the 2022 NRL season.
 In round 17, Kennar scored a hat-trick in South Sydney's victory over Newcastle.

 Kennar was called into the South Sydney side as cover for the injured Alex Johnston for their preliminary final match against Penrith.
 Kennar scored a first half try during the game as Souths lead 12-0 before Penrith came back in the second half to win 32-12.

+2023

+Kennar was limited to only five games for Souths in the 2023 NRL season as the club finished 9th on the table and missed the finals.
+Kennar re-signed with South Sydney ahead of the 2024 NRL season.

+2024

+In round 1 of the 2024 NRL season, Kennar scored two tries for South Sydney in their 36-24 loss against Manly at the Allegiant Stadium in Las Vegas.

+Kennar played 12 games for South Sydney in 2024 as the club finished 16th on the table.